ppissias/xsrpcj/README.md

 		//request / response / callback call
 		MessageResponse response = serverRef.requestResponseCallback(request);

-Notice that we need to pass a "callback handler" when we instantiate ExampleClientServiceImpl ?
+Notice that we need to pass a "callback handler" (`cbHandler`) when we instantiate `ExampleClientServiceImpl` ?
 We need to do this for each service that implements a callback.
+This is needed because we need to provide a handler for the asynchronous callback messages.

 So if we used no services with callbacks, the constructor would not need a callback handler and if we used 10 services with callbacks, the constructor would need 10 callback handlers, one for each service.

-In our particular case, we only have 1 services with a callback, so we need to provide just 1 callback handler.
+In our particular case, we only have 1 service with a callback, so we need to provide just 1 callback handler.
-The callback handler, need to implement an interface in order to receive callbacks from the server.
-In our example this interface looks like:
+The callback handler needs to implement an interface which defines a method able to process the callback  messages.
+In our particular example it looks like:

     public interface ExampleRequestResponseCallbackClientCallback {
 		public void requestResponseCallbackCallback(CallbackResponse cb);